shashins/Frequentist_Inference_Case_Study/README.md

 There are two parts to the case study.
 In part A, we apply Pythonic implementation of the concepts underlying frequentist inference.
 In Part B, we apply those implementations to a real-world scenario.

-You’ll be implementing the following concepts as you work through the case study:
+We implementing the following concepts as we work through the case study:

 The z-statistic